| On Camps and Memory

 vagrants and recidivists.
 No one should be detained there for more

+than six months without a second sentence.
 This decree disrupted the link between the camps and the law.
 From

 then on, only valid was the formula of a Bulgarian State Security